 Minh Ha Nguyen

-At Radius Inc., a global cities network that he co-founded, Minh Ha directs the quantitative research aspects, developing databases of cities, decision support systems, and qualitative analysis of global trends that affect the Great Commission in the 21st century such as globalization, urbanization and migration.
+At Radius Global Cities Network, a think tank that he co-founded, Minh Ha directs the quantitative research aspects, developing databases of cities, decision support systems, and qualitative analysis of global trends that affect the Great Commission in the 21st century such as globalization, urbanization and migration.

 In 2009 Minh Ha started the International Community Church, a house-church network that reaches people groups from Asia, Africa, and the Middle East living in his city of Richmond, Va.
 Minh Ha is completing a Ph.D. in Applied Theology at Southeastern Baptist Theological Seminary.
 He lives in Richmond, Va., with his wife Corinne and two young adult daughters, Lois and Wendelyn.